DMS Insights from Cognidox

 9. Paper free auditing and direct access

-All documentation and data are structured and indexed in a single, digital hub.
+All documentation and data are structured and indexed in a single digital hub.
 Cognidox is integrated with Office and Outlook, ensuring email exchanges are part of every audit trail.

 This has made internal and external auditing much more straightforward.
 Inspectors/auditors can be given limited access to information from Electronic Lab Books, maintenance records, and clinical trial data through the secure, Cognidox interface.

-Inspectors/auditors can see what was approved, by whom and when, across clinical trials that can take years to complete.
+Inspectors/auditors can see what was approved, by whom and when, even across clinical trials that can take years to complete.

 Conclusion